 Every house has unique and beautiful features, and using this to frame your shots can instantly transform your images into something extraordinary.

-Pay attention to special features like big windows, wood panelling, archway, or unique decor.
-You can even use the garden or backyard if possible, if there’s anything interesting there that can be used as a background.
+Pay attention to special features like big windows, wood paneling, archway, or unique decor.
+You can even use the garden or backyard if possible if there’s anything interesting there that can be used as a background.
 This article about finding beauty in your client’s home will give you ideas about what to look for.

 Ask the parents to do one activity with the newborn

 Doing an activity adds so much value to your imagery, and usually, a good way to do this is by asking the parents to do one activity from their routines since the newborn arrived.
 It can be giving the newborn a bath, nursing the baby, or something entirely different that’s special to the family.

 Document the activity, and you’ll get stunning photos that tell their story, while also capturing all the expressions and little gestures.
 Babies grow up so quickly, and having a ritual captured on camera is something that every parent will be grateful for.

 You’ve taken and edited the photos, but don’t stop there.
 The way you present the story affects clients satisfaction.
 You can go all out and improve the value of your work.

 Instead of giving your client the edited photos only, arrange the images to create a story that flows.
 Presenting them in a stunning baby photobook is one way you can deliver the story that the parents want to remember; the new life with a newborn, the feelings and emotions that follow after the arrival, and the interaction of the family members in the early days.